Dannel Malloy: 2006

 In 2004, Malloy was the first candidate to announce his bid for the Democratic Party nomination for Governor of Connecticut.
-In a major upset in Malloy's favor, he received the convention endorsement of the Democratic Party on May 20, 2006, by one vote.
+In a major upset in Malloy's favor, he received the convention endorsement of the Democratic Party on May 20, 2006, by 4 votes.
 Malloy lost in the primary election however against New Haven Mayor John DeStefano, Jr. on August 8, 2006.

 2010

 On February 3, 2009, Malloy officially filed paperwork with Connecticut's State Elections Enforcement Commission to form a gubernatorial exploratory committee, and subsequently announced that he did not intend to seek re-election as Mayor of Stamford.
 On March 9, 2010, Malloy filed the required paperwork to officially run for governor.

 Malloy received the Democratic Party's endorsement for governor on May 22, 2010, in a 68–32 vote over 2006 Democratic senatorial candidate Ned Lamont.
 Connecticut's Democratic Party rules allow any candidate who received more than 15% of the vote at its nominating convention to challenge the endorsed candidate for the nomination in a primary, and Lamont announced that he would challenge Malloy in the gubernatorial primary.
 The primary was held on August 10, 2010.
 Malloy won with 58% of the vote, according to AP-reported unofficial results.
 According to preliminary numbers, he beat Lamont 101,354 to 73,875.

 As a Democratic candidate for governor prior to the Democratic state convention and subsequent primary, Malloy chose Nancy Wyman to be his running mate.
 Wyman is the only woman elected State Comptroller since the office was created in 1786.
 Malloy's choice was confirmed by the Democratic nominating convention on May 22, and Wyman became the official 2010 Democratic candidate for lieutenant governor when she defeated primary opponent Mary Glassman on August 10.
 After the primaries, candidates for governor and lieutenant governor run together as a team on a single ticket.
 Thus, Malloy and Wyman were both elected on November 2, 2010.

 Malloy faced Republican Thomas C. Foley, the former United States Ambassador to Ireland under President George W. Bush, in the race for governor.
 Tom Foley had never been elected to public office.
 In the last Quinnipiac University Polling Institute poll released on the morning before Election Day, Malloy trailed Foley 48% to 45%.

 According to The New York Times on November 3, Malloy was elected governor; they later placed Foley in the lead with no declared winner.
 The Associated Press had at one point also placed Foley ahead by 8,424 votes because they hadn't added the votes from New Haven or Bridgeport at that time.
 In the days following the election, there was controversy over several polling locations in Bridgeport remaining open until 10 p.m. on Election Day due to ballot shortages.
 Foley's team looked into the events that took place in Bridgeport and determined there was insufficient evidence of enough fraud to overcome the vote deficit.